foundersandcoders/our-site-v1-DEFUNCT/_content/apply.md

-## The programme

-Founders & Coders runs what is probably the most challenging course of its kind in the UK: An eight-week, full-time foundation course in software development for the Web, followed by a further eight weeks [building a portfolio](/mvp) and then the possibility of an apprenticeship as a member of the Founders & Coders freelance co-operative.

 ## The next course

 We are now taking applications for the course starting on September 14th, based at our campus in London's East End.